antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-distributed-event-bus-part-9.md

 ## Tenant Created Event handlers for Administration Service

-When the tenant is created in the SaaS service, administration service need to know about the newly created tenant so that we can add permission for the new tenant.
-These permission are give to the admin role. so that when the user is created with the admin role then he can login to the newly created tenant.
-The tenant management module triggers a tenant created event every time a tenant is created. we don't have to do anything extra in our code. we just have to handle the created event. following is how you can handle the tenant created event.
+When the tenant is created in the SaaS service, the administration service needs to know about the newly created tenant so that we can add permission for the new tenant.
+This permission is given to the admin role.
+So that when the user is created with the admin role then he can log in to the newly created tenant.
+The tenant management module triggers a tenant-created event every time a tenant is created.
+We don't have to do anything extra in our code.
+We just have to handle the created event.
+Following is how you can manage the tenant-created event.

 ```cs
 using System;